 It pumps for 1 minute, pauses for 2 minutes to evacuate air from the system, then immediately begins the filtering process.

-The FX6 comes with 3 huge media trays which all have circular sponges around the perimeter from the top to the bottom around 2″ thick.
-The FX4 to contrast has only 2 trays.
+The FX6 comes with three huge media trays, which all have circular sponges around the perimeter from top to bottom, around 2″ thick.
+The FX4, to contrast, has only two trays.

-Here is a breakdown of each tray and the 6 stages of filtration possible with the FX6;
+Here is a breakdown of each tray and the six filtration stages possible with the FX6 aquarium filter;

 Top Media Tray #1